ome-zarr-models/ome-zarr-models-py/docs/index.md

 ## Roadmap

-### v1

-- A working validator for OME-zarr 0.4 datasets.
-- A Python object representation of OME-zarr 0.4 datasets.

-### v2

-- Write metadata after creation/modification.
+- Writing metadata after creation/modification.
-- A working validator for OME-zarr 0.5 datasets.
+- Support for OME-Zarr version 0.5.
+- Want to see a feature?
+See [the contributing guide](contributing.md)!